surniaulula/wpsso/readme.txt

 **The [WP eCommerce](https://wordpress.org/plugins/wp-e-commerce/) plugin is no longer supported (last update in January 2019) and the WPSSO Core Premium integration module for WP eCommerce has been removed.**

 * **New Features**
 	* Added an API integration module for Shopper Approved ratings and reviews.
-See the SSO &gt; Advanced Settings &gt; Service APIs tab to enter your Shopper Approved API token and enabled reviews for specific post types (for example, the "product" custom post type).
+See the SSO &gt; Advanced Settings &gt; Service APIs tab to enter your Shopper Approved API token and enabled reviews for specific post types (Premium version).
 * **Improvements**
 	* Added a new "Gravatar Image Size" option (default is 1200px).
 	* Added shortening service API status to the SSO &gt; Dashboard &gt; Premium Features Status metabox: